aptronics-master/metaverse/README.md

 2.  **Logic**: The system communicates with AWS via REST API calls.
 On success, it returns tokens which can be stored in a `GameInstance` or `SaveGame` for session management and LMS sync.
 3.  **Customization**: All UI elements are standard UMG widgets.
 Design can be modified in the `Content` folder.

----

-## 📝 License & Attribution

-This project is a critical component of the [Metaverse Simulator](https://github.com/aptronics-master/metaverse.git).

----
 *Developed by Aptronics.*